MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 the stage for more advanced topics in the next chapter.

 .. note::
-    Some examples using the interpreter prompts make use of a shortcut to define :class:`Field`
+    Some examples using the interpreter prompts make use of a shortcut to define :class:`~caterpillar.fields.Field`
     objects:

     >>> from caterpillar.shortcuts import F